desiderati/commons/README.md

 #### [2.1.14] - 2020-03-11
 - Added support to mail messages.
 - Added support to Apache Commons Validator and Apache Commons Compress.
-- Added support to symmetric encryption while handling JWT Tokens.
+- Added support for symmetric encryption while handling JWT Tokens.
 - Fixed a bug related to how the default behavior was managed by the customized **WebSecurityAutoConfiguration**.

 #### [2.1.13] - 2020-03-04
-- Added support to CORS configuration through **application.properties** file.
+- Added support to CORS configuration through the **application.properties** file.

 #### [2.1.12] - 2020-02-21
-- Now there is no need to add the Commons Herd.io version in children projects.
+- Now there is no need to add the Commons Herd.io version in children's projects.

 #### [2.1.11] - 2020-02-21
 - Added the class **MockSignRequestAuthorizedClient**.